- Search The Registry

 - Teacher’s Forum

 - My Account

-Kingston Jamaica was founded on this date in 1692.
-It is the capital and chief port of Jamaica, an island nation in the West Indies.
+Kingston, Jamaica, was founded on this date in 1692.
+It is Jamaica's capital and chief port, an island nation in the West Indies.
 Kingston lies on the southeast coast of Jamaica, at the northern end of a nearly landlocked harbor.
-Leading to Kingstons founding, British, Spanish and Portuguese slavery was prevalent in the Caribbean.
-Estimates show that approximately six hundred thousand African slavery coming to Jamaica (one of the largest importer of slaves at the time) between 1533 and 1807.
+Leading to Kingston's founding, British, Spanish, and Portuguese slavery was prevalent in the Caribbean.
+Estimates show that approximately six hundred thousand African slavery came to Jamaica (one of the largest importers of slaves at the time) between 1533 and 1807.

-The city serves as the cultural, commercial, and industrial heart of Jamaica.
+The city serves as Jamaica's cultural, commercial, and industrial heart.
 Principal industries include food processing, oil refining, and the production of cement and other building materials.
-Kingston was founded after an earthquake destroyed the nearby city of Port Royal, and replaced Port Royal as the commercial center.
+Kingston was founded after an earthquake destroyed the nearby city of Port Royal and replaced Port Royal as the commercial center.
 In the mid-1700s, the British rulers of Jamaica declared Kingston a free port, one of a few ports in the British West Indies where foreign ships could trade.
 Kingston became the capital in 1872.